Creative Writing Courses

 Learn how to write well.
 Experience the joy of expressing yourself through creative writing.
 Connect with the reader beyond distance and time.

-"Pop-Up Stories for Children"
+"Writing & Reading Short Stories for Children"

-Starting on Thursday, November 9, 2023
+Starting on Thursday, October 17, 2024

 - This course is focused on the impact of content, and so will not cover the topics of grammar, style or diction.
 As long as participants can understand the language of instruction (English), they are welcome to write in their native language.